The Power of Real Estate Photography

 Composition and Framing Techniques

 Composition and framing are crucial in real estate photography.
-They determine how you present the property and what elements you choose to emphasize or downplay.
+They determine how you present the property and what elements you choose to emphasize or downplay, guiding the viewer’s eye through the space and telling a compelling story.

-When shooting interiors, try to include three walls in your frame to give depth and perspective.
-Avoid capturing unnecessary elements like doors or windows leading out of the room.
-Instead, focus on key features, such as a fireplace or a beautiful kitchen island.
+When shooting interiors, try to include three walls in your frame to give depth and perspective, making the room feel more expansive and realistic.
+Avoid capturing unnecessary elements like doors or windows leading out of the room that might distract.
+Instead, focus on key features, such as a fireplace, a beautiful kitchen island, or built-in shelving, showcasing the property’s unique selling points.

-For exterior shots, try to capture the home from an angle rather than straight on.
-This approach gives depth and context, showing how the house sits on its lot and its relation to surrounding features.
+For exterior shots, capture the home from an angle rather than straight on.
+This approach gives depth and context, showing how the house sits on its lot and its relation to surrounding features like landscaping or a well-maintained garden.
+Pay attention to the rule of thirds, positioning the home within the frame for a balanced and visually appealing image.

 Related Article: How Do I Schedule and Prepare for a Real Estate Photo Shoot?